datariders/SATPrepAssistant/README.md

 <br>

-# Problem statement
+# Objective
-- A lot of high school students cannot afford SAT Prep boot camps and hence struggle to prepare effectively.
-- Need a tool to generate mock SAT exams in English and Math
+- Create a tool which would generate mock SAT exams for English and Math to assist high school students

 # Solution